wp-plugins/wp-easycart/readme.txt

 3. Select the pages you just created in the select boxes below.
 The will help the WP EasyCart link your store up correctly.
 That's it!
 Now you can configure your store or access the admin console area.

+4. Download the administrative console by visiting your administration menu link.
+This software lets you manage orders, update products and images, setup customer accounts, promotions, and more.

 **We have full documentation at [WP EasyCart](http://www.wpeasycart.com/ "WP EasyCart website") including an online users manual, video tutorials, and community forums.**

 = Watch our Installation Video =